rackerlabs/docs-cloud-monitoring/api-docs/developer-guide.rst

 service.

-To use the information provided here, you should have a general understanding of the `Rackspace Monitoring service`_ and have a `Rackspace Cloud account`_ with access to Rackpace Monitoring service.
+To use the information provided here, you should have a general understanding of the :how-to:`Rackspace Monitoring service <rackspace-monitoring>` and have a `Rackspace Cloud account`_ with access to Rackpace Monitoring service.
 You should also be familiar with the following technologies:

 -  *RESTful* web services